primaza/primazactl/README.md

 - kubectl installed and a kube-apiserver available.
     - see: [kubernetes documentation](https://kubernetes.io/docs/home/)
 - docker
-- a cluster available for primaza to be installed.
+- a cluster for the tenant and a cluster to join to the tenant.
-  - get a kind cluster by running `make kind-cluster`.
+  - get two kind clusters by running `make kind-cluster`.
+    - tenant cluster:
+        - default cluster name is primazactl-tenant-test.
+        - set environment variable `KIND_CLUSTER_TENANT_NAME` to overwrite.
+        - the configuration file used when creating the cluster is `scripts/src/primazatest/config/kind-main.yaml`.
+        - set environment variable `TENANAT_KIND_CONFIG_FILE` to overwrite.
+    - join cluster:
-    - default cluster name is primazactl-test.
+        - default cluster name is primazactl-join-test.
-      - set environment variable `KIND_CONTEXT` to overwrite.
+        - set environment variable `KIND_CLUSTER_JOIN_NAME` to overwrite.
-    - the configuration file used when creating the cluster is `scripts/src/primazatest/config/kind.yaml`.
+        - the configuration file used when creating the cluster is `scripts/src/primazatest/config/kind-worker.yaml`.
-      - set environment variable `KIND_CONFIG_FILE` to overwrite.
+        - set environment variable `JOIN_KIND_CONFIG_FILE` to overwrite.
     - For information on kind see : (kind quick start)[https://kind.sigs.k8s.io/docs/user/quick-start/].
-- a certificate manager available in the cluster on which primaza main will be installed.
+- a certificate manager available in the cluster on which primaza tenant will be installed.
   - `make kind cluster` installs a certificate manager.

 ## Help

 Primazactl help is organized in a hierarchy with contextual help available for different commands:
 - `primazactl --help`
-- `primazactl main --help`
+- `primazactl create --help`
-- `primazactl main install --help`
+- `primazactl create tenant --help`
-- `primazactl main uninstall --help`
+- `primazactl delete --help`
-- `primazactl worker --help`
+- `primazactl delete tenant --help`
-- `primazactl worker join --help`
+- `primazactl join --help`
-- `primazactl worker create --help`
+- `primazactl join cluster --help`
-- `primazactl worker create application-namespace --help`
+- `primazactl create application-namespace --help`
-- `primazactl worker create service-namespace --help`
+- `primazactl create service-namespace --help`

 ## Command Summary

-- Main Install
+- Create tenant
   - creates a specified namespace, default is `primaza-system`.
     - control-plane `primaza-controller-manager`
     - default image installed: `ghcr.io/primaza/primaza:latest`
-  - adds kubernetes resources required by primaza-main
+  - adds kubernetes resources required by primaza tenant.
-- Worker Join
+- Join cluster
-    - requires main to be installed first.
+    - requires tenant to be created first.
-    - add kubernetes resources required by primaza-worker
+    - add kubernetes resources required to join a cluster.
-    - creates an [indentity](docs/identities.md#identities) in the worker namespace which is shared with primaza main.
+    - creates an [identity](docs/identities.md#identities) which is shared with the primaza tenant.
-    - creates a cluster-environment resource in main to enable main-worker communication.
+    - creates a cluster-environment resource in primaza tenant to enable communication with the joined cluster.
-- Worker create application-namespace.
+- Create application-namespace.
-    - requires worker join to be complete first.
+    - requires join cluster to be complete first.
     - creates a specified namespace, default is `primaza-application`.
-    - creates an [indentity](docs/identities.md#identities) in the main namespace which is shared with the application namespace.
+    - creates an [identity](docs/identities.md#identities) in the primaza tenant namespace which is shared with the application namespace.
-        - enables primaza main to access the namespace
+        - enables primaza tenant to access the namespace
     - creates a service account for the application-namespace to access kubernetes resources.
-    - provides primaza worker service account with access to the namespace
+    - provides join cluster primaza service account with access to the namespace
-- Worker create primaza-service.
+- Create service-namespace.
-    - requires worker join to be complete first.
+    - requires join cluster to be complete first.
     - creates a specified namespace, default is `primaza-service`.
-    - creates an [indentity](docs/identities.md#identities) in the main namespace which is shared with the service namespace.
+    - creates an [identity](docs/identities.md#identities) in the primaza tenant namespace which is shared with the service namespace.
-        - enables primaza main to access the namespace
+        - enables primaza tenant to access the namespace
     - creates two service accounts for the service-namespace to access kubernetes resources based on two different roles.
-    - provides primaza worker service account with access to the namespace
+    - provides join cluster service account with access to the namespace

-## Main install command
+## Create tenant command

-### Main install help
+### Create tenant help
 ```
-usage: primazactl main install [-h] [-x] [-f CONFIG] [-v VERSION] [-c CONTEXT] [-k KUBECONFIG] [-n NAMESPACE]
+usage: primazactl create tenant [-h] [-x] [-f CONFIG] [-v VERSION] [-c CONTEXT] [-k KUBECONFIG] tenant

+positional arguments:
+  tenant                tenant to create.
+Default: primaza-system

 options:
   -h, --help            show this help message and exit